100 Florida Trails®

 Used by both recreational and long-distance bikers, hikers, joggers, and skaters, the Spring-to-Spring Trail can meet most riding interests and styles from natural areas and parks, to suburban roadways, to open straightaways.
 As part of the Florida Coast-to-Coast Trail, it connects across the St. Johns River to the Cross Seminole Trail (south) and East Central Regional Rail Trail (east).
 As part of the St. Johns River-To-Sea Loop, it connects to US 17 near DeLeon Springs State Park (north), and the East Central Regional Rail Trail (east).
 We explore the trail in three sections.

-At Lake Monroe Park in DeBary, a shared-use lane (about 1/2 mile, separated by concrete barrier) spans the St. Johns River bridge, connecting to the Cross Seminole Trail at Wayside Park in Sanford as part of the Florida Coast-to-Coast Trail.
+At Lake Monroe Park in DeBary, a shared-use lane (about a half mile, separated from the road by a concrete barrier) spans the St. Johns River bridge, connecting to the Cross Seminole Trail at Wayside Park in Sanford as part of the Florida Coast-to-Coast Trail.

-At the end of the bridge, enter Lake Monroe Park (on right) and go through the parking lot to the trailhead (to the left, past the boat launches).
-The Park includes parking, restrooms, picnic, playground, boardwalk, boat ramp, and fishing.
+At the end of the bridge, the trail crosses the entry to Lake Monroe Park and continues on a short loop to Old Deland Road.
+It then parallels the road to the trailhead (parking, restrooms, picnic, fix-it-station).
+From the trailhead is also a link into the park, with additional parking, restrooms, picnic, playground, boardwalk, boat ramp, and fishing.

-From the Lake Monroe trailhead, the trail (this section also called the Pat Northey Pathway) is an scenic ride, meandering through diverse habitat that includes cypress swamp, oak/palm hammock, pine stand, and prairie to Dirksen Drive and the Gemini Springs North Trailhead.
+From the Lake Monroe Park trailhead, the trail (this section also called the Pat Northey Pathway) is an scenic ride, meandering through diverse habitat that includes cypress swamp, oak/palm hammock, pine stand, and prairie to Dirksen Drive and the Gemini Springs North Trailhead (parking only).
+This section also intersects several hiking trails - we biked a short distance on the "blue" trail, but found many roots plus sections torn up by wild hogs.

 Fun Fact: Pat Northey, a former county commissioner, is locally known as the "Queen of Trails" in recognition of her leadership in trail development.

-This section of trail starts at Rob Sullivan Park and runs along Highbanks Road and Donald Smith Blvd. behind DeBary Plantation (residential/country club community) to DeBary Plantation Ave.
+Cross W. Highbanks and go east to Rob Sullivan Park (parking, restrooms, playground, and playing fields, access may be limited depending on athletic event schedules).
+The trail continues alongside W. Highbanks Road to Donald E. Smith Blvd.
+Go left (north), past DeBary Plantation (residential/country club community) to DeBary Plantation Blvd.
+No shade, several residential road crossings along both roads.
 Currently, this is a wide sidewalk; future plans are to upgrade it to a trail.

 The Park entrance off the trail is near the campground, it's about a mile on park roads to the spring.
 Blue Spring State Park has the largest spring on the St. Johns River and is a designated manatee refuge; parking, restrooms, picnic, camping, kayak/canoe launch, fishing, concession, scuba, hiking and more.